dapperfu/whitespace-stego/README.md

 # Whitespace Steganography

 This project implements a whitespace steganography tool that encodes messages using zero-width Unicode whitespace characters.
 It supports both Python and Rust implementations, with a CLI interface for each.
+The tool can hide secret messages within seemingly innocent text using invisible Unicode characters.

+## Features

+- **Multi-language support**: Python and Rust implementations
+- **Unicode support**: Works with any text including emojis and international characters
+- **Password protection**: Optional encryption for your hidden messages
+- **Cross-compatibility**: Messages encoded with one implementation can be decoded with another
+- **Comprehensive testing**: 743+ tests ensuring reliability
+- **Command-line interface**: Easy-to-use CLI for both implementations

 ## Installation

-### Python
+### Python Implementation

 1. Clone the repository:
    ```bash